-The Enneagram is a system of personality typing that describes patterns in how people conceptualize the world and manage their emotions.
-The Enneagram model describes nine different personality types and maps each of these types on a nine-pointed diagram which helps to illustrate how the types relate to one another.
+The Enneagram is a system of personality typing that describes patterns in how people interpret the world and manage their emotions.
+The Enneagram describes nine different personality types and maps each of these types on a nine-pointed diagram which helps to illustrate how the types relate to one another.
 The name Enneagram comes from the Greek: Ennea is the Greek word for nine and Gramma means something that’s drawn or written.

 Understanding the Enneagram Symbol